 There were also more specialized workers who made soap, tanned leather, did weaving, or worked as blacksmiths year round.
 Some of these jobs were performed by men, others by women.

-The jobs of cowboys, shepherds, cobblers, masons, carpenters, blacksmiths, tanners and farmhands were common male chores at the California missions.
+The jobs of vaquero (cowboy), shepherd, cobbler, mason, carpenter, blacksmith, tanner and farmhand were common male chores at the California missions.

 Women often did chores such as washing, sewing or grinding wheat.
 Many of these more skilled tasks would be taught by artisans from Mexico, or Indians from missions in Baja California, who immigrated north.

 Most work was done on a quota system.
 Each person would have a set amount of number of things to produce each day or week, like a certain number of adobe tiles to make or cloth to weave.
 Once they met their quota, the workers were free to spend their time as they wished.